 “My hot and cold are reversed...How do I fix this?”

 If hot and cold are reversed, disassemble faucet until cartridge stem is reached.
-Using pliers, rotate cartridge stem 180 degrees and then reassemble.
+Using pliers, rotate cartridge stem (where the red arrow is pointing to) 180 degrees and then reassemble.